cfug/flutter.cn/src/development/platform-integration/platform-channels.md

                                           binaryMessenger:controller.binaryMessenger];

   [batteryChannel setMethodCallHandler:^(FlutterMethodCall* call, FlutterResult result) {
-    // Note: this method is invoked on the UI thread.
+    // This method is invoked on the UI thread.
     // TODO
   }];